 Don’t lose your temper, even if things go wrong.
 Airline employees have considerable power over your well-being.
 Unfortunately, some enjoy wielding it against you, and few respond well to anger.

-A Few Bonus Tips
+A Few Bonus Tips for Holiday Travel

 Be prepared for more than the usual slowdowns at security.
 Even though the TSA’s liquid and gel rules have been around for many years now, folks who fly very rarely may not be familiar with all the ins and outs — and the newer full body scanners could catch even frequent travelers off guard.